 To modify WordPress’ file upload size, you need to access your hosting control panel and WordPress administrator dashboard.
 Make sure you have access to both of them before diving into the tutorial below.

 Here are three ways to increase WordPress’ maximum file upload size:

 Many hosting providers allow you to change the PHP settings via .htaccess file.
 You can take advantage of this ability to apply php_value upload_max_filesize rule in this file.

 php_value upload_max_filesize 128M php_value post_max_size 128M php_value max_execution_time 300 php_value max_input_time 300

-IMPORTANT: This method is the most suitable if you host your WordPress on VPS.
-Many shared hosting providers do not allow editing php.ini file.
-If you are using shared hosting, contact your hosting support team to make sure you can apply changes to php.ini file.
+This method is most suitable for WordPress sites with VPS hosting as shared hosting providers generally don’t allow editing the php.ini file.
+If you’re running on shared hosting, make sure to contact your hosting support team and clarify whether or not you can modify the php.ini file.

 upload_max_filesize = 128M post_max_size = 128M max_execution_time = 300

 Alternatively, you can increase WordPress’ maximum file upload size by modifying your theme’s functions.php file.
 Despite so, please note that the modification will revert to default if you change your site’s theme.